UNSW Sunswift: How it works

+Sunswift 7 (2020–present)

+Sunswift 7 (SR7) is the third vehicle manufactured by Sunswift designed to compete in the Bridgestone World Solar Challenge Cruiser Class.
+The design began in 2020, with intentions of running in the cancelled 2021 World Solar Challenge.

+In December 2022, Sunswift achieved a Guinness World Record for the Fastest EV over 1000 km on a single charge.
+It achieved this in 11 hours and 52.08 minutes, at an average speed of almost 85 km/h.

+In October 2023, Sunswift won the 2023 World Solar Challenge, Cruiser Class.
+An on-road score of 109.4, practicality score of 83.3%, and a final score of 91.1 was achieved.
+They placed first for both the on-road score and practicality score.

-Sunswift VI (VIolet) (2017 - current)
+Sunswift VI (VIolet) (2017–2019)

 VIolet is the sixth vehicle designed and manufactured by Sunswift.
-It is the second vehicle manufactured by Sunswift that is built to compete in the Cruiser Class.
+It was the second vehicle manufactured by Sunswift that is built to compete in the Cruiser Class.
 Design of VIolet began in 2016 and manufacture was completed in late 2017.
 In comparison to previous generations of Sunswift vehicles, VIolet is Sunswift's first four-seat, four-door vehicle with a 5-square-metre solar array consisting of 318 monocrystalline silicon cells with an approximate efficiency of 22%.
 VIolet was designed with a greater focus on practicality, with the aim of resembling a more comfortable family vehicle in comparison to previous generations of Sunswift vehicles.
 New features have been implemented in VIolet such as live monitoring and fault detection, entertainment systems, air conditioning, navigation, wifi, reverse camera, adjustable seating, parking sensors, front and back boot-space, and ergonomic dashboard.
 As a result of this, the vehicle competed in the 2017 World Solar Challenge and placed third in practicality.

 In December 2018, the team had driven from Perth to set a Guinness World Record for the lowest energy consumption while driving across Australia in an electric car.
 VIolet was then further tested and refined for reliability and efficiency, leading to an all-time highest Sunswift ranking of 2nd Place Overall in the 2019 Bridgestone World Solar Challenge and finishing first across the line in Adelaide.